 Myo...latin derivation for muscle, fascial...the fascia tissue of the body.

 Fascia is an network of tissue that runs throughout the entire body. it is interconnected through every cell, organ, and body cavities.
 You could remove all the bones, organs and muscles leaving only the fascia and your body would still be the shape it is now.
 The fascia is the amazing organ that literally holds you together!

 Fascia can become injured, dehydrated or restricted.
-Causes of fascial restriction are numerous, but can be boiled down to injuries, repetitive movements (tennis elbow, etc..), poor workplace ergonomics, surgeries and scar tissue, emotional trauma which can develop into chronic holding.
+Causes of fascial restriction are numerous, but can be boiled down to injuries, repetitive movements (tennis elbow, etc..), poor workplace ergonomics, surgeries, scar tissue and emotional trauma which can also develop into chronic holding.

-Chronic holding is finding yourself clenching your jaw...holding your breath, shoulders are up to your ears...everyday stresses of life tend to produce chronic holding as does lifetime traumas or abuse.
-This holding causes the restriction in the fascia, reduces the flow of blood and lymph leading to chronic pain.
+An example of chronic holding is finding yourself clenching your jaw...holding your breath, shoulders are up to your ears...everyday stresses of life tend to produce chronic holding as does lifetime traumas or abuse.
+This holding causes the restriction in the fascia, reduces the flow of blood and lymph leading to chronic pain anywhere in the body.

-MFR is the "king" of pain relief modalities.
+MFR is the "king" of pain relief modalities and is recognized by many professionals and researchers as highly effective.
 In addition to being effective for a wide variety of issues, a good therapist will also give you "homework" in the form of self treatment options to further promote healing.
-Tis modality is most effective when sessions are frequent and close together.
+This modality is most effective when sessions are frequent and close together.

 Pioneered by Osteopathic Physician, John E. Upledger, during his tenure years at Michigan State University where he served as professor of bio-mechanics.
 He developed the foundational techniques of Cranio-Sacral Therapy used today.